 Because I believe cymbidium orchids are the best performing outdoor orchids in Perth and are very long lasting when in flower.
 With just a little knowledge, they are easy to grow and bloom.

 To produce well grown quality new plants, and genuinely help customers with good service and advice.

-It is pleasing to again offer for sale an extensive range of new seedlings, including community pots for the first time.
+It is pleasing to regularly offer for sale an extensive range of new seedlings.

 At Springfield Orchids, plants are grown year round (with the exception of several species which are put under a solid roof during the winter months only) in a shade house under 70% black knitted shade cloth.

 Kalamunda experiences temperatures as low as zero degrees Celsius in winter, and up to about 45 degrees on exceptionally hot summer days.

 The plants are grown in black plastic pots on 50 cm high steel mesh benches.

 The potting mix consists of 75% premium coco peat (i.e. coir) and 25% perlite.

 Watering is done in the morning, usually every second day in summer and once or twice a week in autumn and spring.

 Plants are rarely treated with pesticides or fungicides.